openyou/emokit/FAQ.md

 * OPTIONAL READING: The history of the key generation, and why you used to need keys

-When emokit first came out, we only knew part of how the encryption worked, mainly because Daeken finished the first round, qDot took things over, and then neither of them had time to do anything for a while.
+When emokit first came out (For more information on this, check out Announcement.md in the doc directory), we only knew part of how the encryption worked, mainly because Daeken finished the first round, qDot took things over, and then neither of them had time to do anything for a while.
 So there was a lot of news that went around of "only certain headsets/keys work", so on and so forth.

 We managed to get lucky with the method for a while, because Emotiv was reusing keys on USB dongles, so one key would work for many